 HEWR: there were 49 caribou (28 cows, 10 bulls, 1 unknown adult and 10 calves) observed without the use of telemetry, and 11 caribou (7 cow, 3 bulls and 1 calf) counted using telemetry, therefore, the minimum count was 60; 4 of 8 collars in HEWR were seen.

 Extrapolation: Excluding Boone Taylor area, and only focusing on QT HEWR and HESR which Agnes suggested is most comparable to Dale’ counts (pers comm July 14, 2023), then 57 caribou were observed in the QT without use of telemetry.
 6 of 11 collars were observed.
 The minimum count using telemetry was 71 caribou.

+To be comparable, I would say that you need to focus the extrapolation numerator on HEWR only for sightability (not HESR which was only ever flown to track by Dale).
+I believe his extrapolation is always: HEWR collars seen/(sum of HEWR+HESR collars).

+So here, that would be 49 animals seen in HEWR, and 4 of 11 collars seen (not 6/11 as 2 of the 6 were in the HESR and would have been tracked by Dale, not surveyed); it’s still including the HESR collars in the denominator.
+That would be: 49/0.36 = 136 pop estimate.

+If you compare the map from 2020 and the map from 2021, the purple triangles in 2020 were tracked; we then expanded the survey area to include the HESR AND Boone Taylor-Shark’s Fin in 2021 so that we’d avoid having such a low HEWR count (like in 2020) bias the pop estimate downwards.